Production of Avengers: Infinity War and Avengers: Endgame: Announcement

-In July 2014, Feige stated that there were "some notions" to where Marvel would want to take a third Avengers film and that the studio was aiming for three years between Avengers: Age of Ultron in 2015 and a sequel.
-In October 2014, Marvel announced a two-part sequel to Age of Ultron, titled Avengers: Infinity War.
+In July 2014, Feige said there were "some notions" to where Marvel would want to take a third Avengers film and the studio was aiming for three years between Age of Ultron in 2015 and a sequel.
+In October 2014, Marvel announced a two-part sequel to Age of Ultron entitled Avengers: Infinity War.
 Part 1 was scheduled to be released on May 4, 2018, and Part 2 was scheduled for May 3, 2019.
 Marvel's plan was to film both parts of Infinity War back-to-back.
-In January 2015, Whedon said it was "very doubtful" that he would be involved with the two films.
-Marvel eventually approached him about writing them, and Whedon did not rule out contributing to the screenplays in some way, but he declined to sign on as the writer for the sequels.
-He cited the series' increasing scale as the reason he chose not to return, explaining that each of his films had become "increasingly enormous ... [and] it's only going to get bigger with Infinity War.
-I'm not going to be able to give it what I would need to."
+In January 2015, Whedon said it was "very doubtful" that he would be involved with the two films, and rumors spread that the making of Age of Ultron had been difficult for Whedon.
+Marvel did approach him about writing the next films, and Whedon did not rule out contributing to the screenplays in some way, but he declined to sign on as the main writer and he felt Marvel knew that any contribution from him would not be able to happen soon.
+Whedon later cited the series' "increasingly enormous" scale as the reason he chose not to return, explaining that he would not be able to give Infinity War "what I would need to".

-Anthony and Joe Russo had reached a deal by April 2015 to direct both parts of Avengers: Infinity War, after directing Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016).
-A month later, writers Christopher Markus and Stephen McFeely had signed on to also return from the Captain America films, writing the screenplays for both parts of Infinity War.
+Anthony and Joe Russo reached a deal by April 2015 to direct both parts of Avengers: Infinity War, after directing Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016) for Marvel.
+A month later, Markus and McFeely had signed on to also return from the Captain America films, writing the screenplays for both parts of Infinity War.
 McFeely later recalled that the pair had started negotiating to write the two films without ever actually being asked to do so by Feige or Marvel.
-Anthony Russo described the two Avengers sequels as "the culmination of everything that has happened in the MCU" since Iron Man was released in 2008, bringing "an end to certain things, and in some ways... the beginning of certain things".
-In April 2016, Jon Favreau confirmed he would once again serve as executive producer on the films, having done so on the previous Avengers films after directing the first two Iron Man films.
-Gunn also served as executive producer on the two Infinity War films, working with the Russos, Marvel, and Feige "to make sure that any of the [Guardians of the Galaxy] characters I'm involved with that are in [Infinity War] are well taken care of".

-In March 2018, Disney moved the United States release of the first film to April 27, 2018, which meant it would be released in the U.S. on the same weekend as several international markets.
-That December, the release of the second film was changed to April 26, 2019.
+Anthony Russo described the two Avengers sequels as the culmination of all the MCU films since Iron Man (2008), bringing an end to some things and beginning others.
+Marvel called this overall storyline "The Infinity Saga", comprising Phases One, Two, and Three of the MCU.
+In April 2016, Jon Favreau said he would executive produce the films after doing the same for the previous Avengers films and also directing the first two Iron Man films.
+Gunn also served as executive producer on the films, working with the Russos, Marvel, and Feige to ensure the Guardians of the Galaxy characters were "well taken care of".
+In March 2018, Disney moved the first film's United States release to April 27, 2018, so it would be released on the same weekend in the U.S. as in several international markets.
+That December, the release of the second film was similarly changed to April 26, 2019.